SuzuSys/notion-eq/README.md

 **An equation numbering tool for Notion.**

 - Automatically adds equation numbers to LaTeX blocks in Notion documents.
-- Automatically replaces equation references with corresponding numbers (like LaTex's `\eqref`).
+- Automatically replaces equation references with corresponding numbers (similar to LaTeX's `\eqref`).

 ## Getting Started

 ### Prepare Your Notion Environment

-1. Obtain a integration token.
+1. Obtain an integration token.

-1. Prepare the target Notion page and gets its Page ID.
+1. Identify the Notion page you want to process and get its Page ID.

 1. Set up the [AlignEqRefs database](#aligneqrefs-database) and get its Database ID.